thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 T_s\approx&21.7
 \end{array} $$

-A starting temperature&nbsp;$T_s$ of approximately&nbsp;$T_s=20$ seems therefore suitable in our scenario.
+A starting temperature&nbsp;$T_s$ of approximately&nbsp;$T_s=20$ seems to be suitable in our scenario.
 Of course, we just got there using very simplified and coarse estimates.
-If we would have chosen $P_{50}=0.5$, we would have gotten $T_s\approx 70$ and if we additionally went with the maximum standard deviation&nbsp;137, instead of the median one, we would obtain $T_s\approx200$.
+If we would have chosen&nbsp;$P_{50}=0.5$, we would have gotten&nbsp;$T_s\approx 70$ and if we additionally went with the maximum standard deviation&nbsp;137 instead of the median one, we would obtain&nbsp;$T_s\approx200$.
 But at least we have a first understanding of the range where we will probably find good values for&nbsp;$T_s$.

 But what about the&nbsp;$\epsilon$ parameters?
 In order to get an idea for how to set it, we first need to know a proper end temperature&nbsp;$T_e$, i.e., the temperature which should be reached by the end of the run.
+It cannot be&nbsp;0, because while both temperature schedules do approach zero for&nbsp;$\iteration\rightarrow\infty$, they will not actually become&nbsp;0 for any finite number&nbsp;$\iteration$ of iterations.

+So we are stuck with the task to pick a suitably small value for&nbsp;$T_e$.
 Maybe here our previous findings from back when we tried to restart the hill climber can come in handy.
 In [@sec:hillClimberWithRestartSetup], we learned that it makes sense to restart the hill climber after $L=16'384$ unsuccessful search steps.
-So maybe a terminal state for our Simulated Annealing could be a scenario where the probability&nbsp;$P_e$ of accepting a candidate solution which is $\Delta E=1$ makespan unit worse than the current one should be $P_e=1/16'384$?
+So maybe a terminal state for our Simulated Annealing could be a scenario where the probability&nbsp;$P_e$ of accepting a candidate solution which is $\Delta E=1$&nbsp;makespan unit worse than the current one should be&nbsp;$P_e=1/16'384$?
-This choice would mean that the Simulated Annealing algorithm then converges to the `hcr_16384_1swap` algorithm towards the end of the computational budget.
+This would mean that the chance to accept a candidate solution being marginally worse that the current one would be about as large as making a complete restart in&nbsp;`hcr_16384_1swap`.
+Of course, this is again an almost arbitrary choice, but it at least looks like a reasonable terminal state for our Simulated Annealing algorithm.
 We can now solve [@eq:simulatedAnnealingP] again to get the end temperature&nbsp;$T_e$:

 $$ \begin{array}{rl}